 Shinshu miso makes a great souvenir or gift for the chefs in your life.
 Miso soup is an obvious dish, but you could also use it as a marinade for fish, meat, or vegetables.
 Smear on rice balls before grilling; mix with chunks of crispy lard and broiled tomatoes for a funky, salty dip that’s out of this world.

-Cheesecake.
 I’m not kidding.
 A shop called Komugi-ya sells some of the most phenomenal cheesecakes I’ve ever had.
-Think flavours like Parmesan and Camembert.
+Think flavors like Parmesan and Camembert.
 Eat and weep tears of joy.

 Planning Your Trip: When to Visit